 Review summary

+This spoiler free review of Ready Player One by Ernest Cline walks through why this classic dystopian novel that a novel still hooks readers.
 Ready Player One launches a high stakes virtual reality treasure hunt where underdog gamer Wade Watts races ruthless corporations inside the OASIS.

 Full review